 Web designers and web developers perform two different areas of work that go into building a complex website.
 Although they are different jobs, they need to work together—and sometimes share tasks—to build a common vision.
 Let’s break down what each position involves.

 Web design is the work involved with the visuals and aesthetics of a website.
-This involves the layout of the pages as a whole down to selecting fonts and icons that will be standard for the site.
+This involves the layout of the pages as a whole down to selecting fonts and icons that will become standard for the site.
 The web designer is often in control of what the experience is like visually for the user.

-It’s not enough for a web design to just make a layout and design for a website.
+It’s not enough for a web design to make a layout and design for a website.
 In this day and age of ubiquitous computing, users will look at a website on a variety of media: desktops, tablets, phones, televisions.
 Each of those platforms has a wide range of dimensions and limitations.
 The web designer needs to take all of those platforms into account to make sure the site is usable, attractive, and practical no matter where a user is accessing it.

 The tools a web designer uses vary, but one long-standing staple is the Adobe suite of software.
 This includes Photoshop for image editing and Illustrator for making graphic layouts and for editing the icons used in a site.
 For example, consider if a site has a custom image for mousing over an action button.
-Usually, the designer will provide the developer with these assets in a variety of sizes and for each state the icon could represent (ie: different appearances for when the user clicks the mouse button).
+Usually, the designer will provide the developer with these assets in a variety of sizes and for each state the icon could represent (i.e., different appearances for when the user clicks the mouse button).

 So what goes into making a good web designer?
 There are a ton of factors that are hard to qualify.
-A good designer uses aesthetic principles to make a design that is pleasing to the eye while still useful to utilize.
+A good designer uses aesthetic principles to make a design that is both pleasing to the eye and still useful to utilize.
 There’s a bit of a balance between art and science at work, so it takes a special brain to do it well.